Whoefa/Whoefa/README.md

 ### About me

-I'm a backend developer
+I'm a machinne learning engineer and SQL developer

-Python
-Django
-HTML
-CSS
-Javascript